polkadot-js/docs/docs/kusama/constants.md

 ### challengePeriod: `u32`
 - **interface**: `api.consts.society.challengePeriod`
-- **summary**:    The number of blocks between membership challenges.
+- **summary**:    The number of [Config::BlockNumberProvider] blocks between membership challenges.

 ### claimPeriod: `u32`
 - **interface**: `api.consts.society.claimPeriod`
-- **summary**:    The number of blocks on which new candidates can claim their membership and be the  named head.
+- **summary**:    The number of [Config::BlockNumberProvider] blocks on which new candidates can claim  their membership and be the named head.

 ### graceStrikes: `u32`
 - **interface**: `api.consts.society.graceStrikes`